itspangler/geospatial-humanities-s2025/src/index.md

 ## Schedule

-A general breakdown of weekly themes can be found below. more detailed overview of weekly readings, assignemnts, slides, and more can be found on the [full schedule](schedule).
+A general breakdown of weekly themes can be found below.
+You'll find a more detailed overview of the course in the [full schedule](schedule).

 ---